God's Crooked Lines: Release

 The film was presented in the Perlak section of the 70th San Sebastián International Film Festival in September 2022.
 It was originally scheduled to be released theatrically in Spain on 7 October 2022 by Warner Bros.
 Pictures España.
 The theatrical release date was later moved forward one day to 6 October 2022.
 After a two-month theatrical window, it was released on Netflix on 9 December 2022.
-By the time of its streaming debut, it was the third highest-grossing Spanish film of 2022 at the domestic box office, with an in-year gross around €5.5 million.
+By the time of its streaming debut, it was the third highest-grossing Spanish film of 2022 at the domestic box office, with an in-year gross of around €5.5 million.